awsdocs/amazon-athena-user-guide/doc_source/cloudtrail-logs.md

 # Querying AWS CloudTrail Logs<a name="cloudtrail-logs"></a>

-AWS CloudTrail logs include details about any API calls made to your AWS services, including the console\.

 AWS CloudTrail is a service that records AWS API calls and events for AWS accounts\.

 CloudTrail logs include details about any API calls made to your AWS services, including the console\.
 CloudTrail generates encrypted log files and stores them in Amazon S3\.
 For more information, see the [AWS CloudTrail User Guide](http://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-user-guide.html)\.

 Using Athena with CloudTrail logs is a powerful way to enhance your analysis of AWS service activity\.
 For example, you can use queries to identify trends and further isolate activity by attributes, such as source IP address or user\.